-The deadline to sign the application in Fenix is Thursday 1st October 2020 at 3pm.
+The deadline to sign the application in Fenix is Thursday 7th of October 2021 at 3pm.

 The Swedish Cancer Society grant application system is called Fenix.